xtreemfs/xtreemfs-docker-tests/README.md

-# xtreemfs-docker-linux-tests
+# xtreemfs-docker-tests
-Dockerfiles to test XtreemFS on supported linux distributions
+Dockerfiles to test XtreemFS packages on supported Linux distributions